manymoments/manymoments.github.io/_posts/2022-06-28-DAG-meets-BFT.markdown

 Moreover, since data dissemination is completely symmetric among validators, the system is resilient to faults (a weak spot in many previous systems) -  tps is only affected because faulty validators do not disseminate data.

 Each validator consists of a number of workers and a primary.
 Workers continuously stream batches of data to each other and forward the digests of the batches to their primaries.
 The primaries form a round-based DAG on metadata (vertices contain digests).
-Importantly, the data is disseminated by the workers at network speed regarding the meta-data DAG construction by the primeries.
-To form the DAG, validators use the following [broadcast protocol](https://link.springer.com/book/10.1007/978-3-642-15260-3) that satisfies reliable broadcast properties with a linear number of messages on the critical path.
+Importantly, the data is disseminated by the workers at network speed regarding the metadata DAG construction by the primaries.
+To form the DAG, validators use the follwoing [broadcast protocol](https://link.springer.com/book/10.1007/978-3-642-15260-3) that satisfies reliable broadcast properties with a linear number of messages on the critical path.

 In each round (see Figure 2 in [Narwhal&Tusk](https://arxiv.org/abs/2105.11827) for illustration):
 1. Each validator prepares and sends to all other validators a message with the metadata corresponding to the DAG vertex: i.e. batch digests and n-f references to vertices from the previous round.
-1. Upon receiving such a message, a validator replys with a signature if:
+1. Upon receiving such a message, a validator replies with a signature if:
     * Its workers persisted the data corresponding to the digests in the vertex (for data-availability).
     * It has not replied to this validator in this round before (for non-equivocation).
 1. The sender forms a quorum certificate from n-f such signatures and sends it back to the validators as part of its vertex for this round.